beenycool/beenycool.github.io/backend/README.md

 ### Socket.io Connection Issues

 If clients can't connect to the Socket.io server, check that CORS is properly configured and the client is using the correct connection URL.

+### Render Deployment Errors

+If you see "Port scan timeout reached, no open ports detected" on Render:
+1. Make sure the app is binding to `0.0.0.0` (all interfaces)
+2. Ensure the app is using the port from `process.env.PORT`
+3. Check the logs for any errors during startup
+4. Verify the Root Directory is set correctly in the Render dashboard